 Secondary amyloidosis of the kidneys, heart, or CNS may rarely be a presenting feature in patients with myeloma, renal carcinoma, or lymphomas.
 The clinical picture of secondary amyloidosis is related to renal and cardiac injuries.

-These alterations also can be observed in patients with melanomas, myelomas, ovarian tumors, pineal body tumors, and lung metastases.
+These alterations also can be observed in patients with any of the following: